hrsh1302/ChatApp_Client/README.md

 This Chat App Client is released under the [MIT License](LICENSE).

-## Acknowledgments

-- Thanks to the JavaFX community for providing a rich set of tools for building graphical user interfaces.

 Feel free to customize, extend, and enhance this code for your specific needs.
 If you encounter issues or have suggestions, please submit them in the [issues](https://github.com/yourusername/yourrepository/issues) section.